-\The DipHE and CertHE exit awards are not accredited by any professional body.
+The DipHE and CertHE exit award is not accredited by any professional body.
 The BEng is an honours degree and is not available for entry.
 Students may be eligible for transfer onto the BEng if they meet the criteria as specified in the progression and classification section, it may also be offered as an exit award in exceptional circumstances.
 All students must apply to and join the MEng.

-Ownership Awarding Institution Imperial College London Faculty of Engineering Teaching Institution Imperial College London Department Bioengineering Associateship City and Guilds London Institute Main Location(s) of Study South Kensington Campus External Reference External Reference Relevant QAA Benchmark St external reference points atement(s) and/or other Engineering FHEQ Level MEng Level 7 BEng Level 6 DipHE Level 5 CertHE Level 4 EHEA Level 2nd Cycle External Accreditor(s) (if ap oplicable) External Accreditor 1: Institution of Mechanical Engineers Accreditation received: 2005 Accreditation renewal: 2024 External Accreditor 2: Institute of Physics and Engineering in Medicine
+Ownership Ownership Awarding Institution Imperial College London Faculty Faculty of Engineering Teaching Institution Imperial College London Department Bioengineering Associateship City and Guilds London Institute Main Location(s) of Study South Kensington Campus External Reference Relevant QAA Benchmark St external reference points ratement(s) and/or other Engineering FHEQ Level MEng Level 7 BEng Level 6 DipHE Level 5 CertHE Level 4 EHEA Level 2nd Cycle External Accreditor(s) (if applicable)

-Accreditation received: 2010 Accreditation renewal: 2024 External Accreditor 3: The Institution of Enginee ring and Technology Accreditation received: 2002 Accreditation renewal: 2024 External Accreditor 4: The Institute of Materials, Minerals and Mining Accreditation received: 2010 Accreditation renewal: 2024 External Accreditor 5: External Accreditor 5: The Institution of Engineering Designers Accreditation received: Accreditation received: 2018 Accreditation renewal: 2024 Collaborative Provision Collaborative partner Collaboration type Agreement effective date Agreement expiry date N/A N/A N/A N/A Specification Details Programme Lead Dr Maria Parkes Student cohorts covered by specification 2023-24 entry Date of introduction of programme October 02 Date of programme specifica tion/revision March 24
+External Accreditor 1: Institution of Mechanical Engineers Accreditation received: 2015 Accreditation renewal: 2024 External Accreditor 2: Institute of Physics and E ngineering in Medicine Accreditation received: 2015 Accreditation renewal: 2024 External Accreditor 3: The Institution of Enginee ring and Technology Accreditation received: 2019 Accreditation renewal: 2024 External Accreditor 4: The Institute of Materials, Minerals and Mining Accreditation received: 2015 Accreditation renewal: 2024 External Accreditor 5: The Institution of Engineering Designers Accreditation received: 2018 Accreditation renewal: 2024 Collaborative Provision Collaborative partner Collaboration type Agreement effective date Agreement expiry date N/A N/A N/A N/A Specification Details Programme Lead Dr Maria Parkes Student cohorts covered by specification 2023-24 entry Date of introduction of progra amme October 02 Date of programme specifica tion/revision March 24